Frozenball/shutdown-bt-controller/README.md

 # shutdown-bt-controller
-Shutdown Bluetooth controllers if not in use.
+Shutdowns Bluetooth controllers if they are not used in N minutes.
+This works at least with DS4.

 ## Installation